observablehq/plot/docs/marks/line.md

 Disable spherical interpolation by setting the **curve** option to *linear* instead of the default *auto*.
 :::

-Naturally, a projected line can use varying color, too.
+A projected line can use varying color, too.
 Below, color reveals the westward direction of the Beagle’s journey around the world, starting and ending in London.

 :::plot defer https://observablehq.com/@observablehq/plot-spherical-line-with-a-varying-stroke
 ```js